ioBroker/ioBroker.iot/README.md

 })); // important, that ack=false (default)
 ```
 ## Todo
-- Smartnames must have higher priority as groups
+- Smart names must have higher priority as groups
 - Devices should be grouped by smart name

 <!--